 At Michigan State University she teaches undergraduates and graduates in the areas of interaction design, motion design, typography, user experience and branding design.
 She is an active contributor to both the new BFA in Graphic Design curriculum and the new BA in Experience Architecture degree program.
 Rebecca has served as the Director of Visual Interaction Design at MATRIX, MSU’s Center for Digital Humanities and Social Sciences.
 In this role she helped to develop dynamic interactive environments for searching large data collections supported by funding for the humanities.

 Rebecca has presented at several international and national conferences organized by the highest-ranking organizations in the design field such as: UCDA (University and College Designers Association), Cumulus Association (International Association of Universities and Colleges of Art, Design and Media), DRS (Design Research Society), EAD (European Academy of Design) and the AIGA Design Educator's Community.
 Rebecca is a three-time alumni of DesignInquiry, a non-profit educational organization devoted to researching design issues in intensive team-based gatherings.
-Currently, she is on the organizing committee for the MODE (Motion Design Education) 2017 Summit to be held in Columbus, Ohio in June 2017.
+Currently, she is on the organizing committee for the MODE (Motion Design Education) Summit , contributing to the past summits held in 2015 in Dublin and 2017 held in Columbus, OH.

 Rebecca holds a BFA in Visual Communication from the University of Kansas and a Master of Graphic Design (MGD) from NC State University College of Design.
-Last but not least, Rebecca is a mother to a six year-old son whom is finishing his year of Kindergarten with success!
+Last but not least, Rebecca is a mother to a six year-old son whom is beginning his school year in first grade!